nodejs/node/doc/contributing/security-steward-on-off-boarding.md

   to the project and not to use/disclose to their employer.
 * Add them to the security-stewards team in the GitHub nodejs-private organization.
-* Add them to the [public website team](https://github.com/orgs/nodejs/teams/website) if not already
+* Add them to the [public website team](https://github.com/orgs/nodejs/teams/website).
 * Ensure they have 2FA enabled in H1.
 * Add them to the standard team in H1 using this [page](https://hackerone.com/nodejs/team_members).